MMC Benefits Handbook

 How the Program Works

-Health Advocate serves as a liaison for you with health care (medical and dental) providers, insurance plans and other health-related community resources.
+Health Advocate serves as a liaison for you with health care (medical, vision and dental) providers, insurance plans and other health-related community resources.
 This program covers a broad menu of services and can address nearly any clinical and insurance-related question and issue.